You want to be rich. Perhaps you plan to be very wealthy indeed.

-However I’ve been giving this some thought – inspired by my strange and unfounded fear of winning £56 million pounds in the lottery – and there are quite a few bad points.
+However I’ve given this some thought – inspired by a strange and unfounded fear I’d be the £195 million winner in the EuroMillions – and there are quite a few bad points.

 Don’t get me wrong – it’d be a nice problem to have.
-If you searched out ‘the pros and cons of being wealthy’ as a sanity check before accepting a briefcase of cash, I say take the money!
+If you’ve just searched out ‘the pros and cons of being wealthy’ as a sanity check before accepting a briefcase of cash from the Premium Bonds people, take the money!

-Later on you can come back and tell us how hard it is being rich.
-But let’s start with the good points.
+You can come back later to tell us how hard it is being rich.
+But let’s begin with the good points.

 The pros of being wealthy